Start by seeing how your business is coming across

 No.

-That’s normal.
-The conversation is designed to help identify what may be shaping the pattern before deciding what to do next.
+This is designed to help identify what may be shaping the pattern before deciding what to do next.

 Ready?